lucky-wolf/DW2-XL/README.md

 - Terraforming facilities are a bit cheaper at the low end, more expensive at the high end
 - Updated fleet templates to favor 50% fuel range (now that the game handles refuelling better)
 - Tweaked AI Policies again to give a little more funds to troops
+- Found a bunch of references to the dead Fast Interceptors and Fast Bombers tech in various events and converted them to Improved Fighters and Bombers instead

 ### v1.17.1
 - Gizureans